 Our Power Communities

-From 2013 – 2016, CJA piloted seven Our Power Communities (OPCs).
+From 2013 – 2016, CJA piloted seven Our Power Communities (OPC’s) which have grown since then to thirty-five!
 Our objective is to build the leadership of the OPCs to establish regional hubs, provide training to members, and lead the national conversation on Just Transition.
-Our goal is to expand the OPC network to 50 communities by 2020.

 - APEN and CBE - Richmond, California